tteejj/_NEW_HELIOS/ui/helios-panels.txt

 # PURPOSE: Provides a suite of declarative layout panels for UI construction,
 # refactored to use a PowerShell-idiomatic PSCustomObject model.

-# This version ensures all methods are explicitly added as ScriptMethod members
+# This version ensures all methods are explicitly defined as ScriptMethod members
-# to avoid issues with PowerShell's method lookup on PSCustomObjects.
+# for maximum reliability in PowerShell's object model.
 # Each panel type is now fully self-contained.

 #region Public Panel Factories